mohitpai/journey-optimizer.en/help/using/building-journeys/creating-test-profiles.md

 Test profiles are required when using the [test mode](../building-journeys/testing-the-journey.md) in a journey, and to [preview and test your content](../design/preview.md).

 There are several ways to create test profiles.
-You can:
+You can find in this page details to:

 * Turn an [existing profile](#turning-profile-into-test) into a test profile